Barbara Stoler Miller: Biography

 Born in New York City on August 8, 1940, she attended Great Neck High School on Long Island in New York, graduating in 1958.
 She was one of three children.
 She went on to Barnard College and Columbia University, where she earned her B.A. in philosophy from 1959 to 1962 and her M.A. in Indic Studies from 1962 to 1964.
 During this period, she was elected to Phi Beta Kappa, was awarded the Montague Philosophy Prize, and was awarded her B.A. magna cum laude at Barnard in 1962.
 Miller proceeded to earn a Ph.D. in Indic Studies, with distinction, from the University of Pennsylvania in 1968.
 She was one of the last of the era of scholars trained by the W. Norman Brown and Stella Kramrisch, her two supervisors.

-The department of Asian and Middle Eastern Cultures at Barnard College in New York City was the site of her floreat; she was made an Assistant Professor in 1968, and promoted to a full Professor from 1977 before being made the departmental head in 1979.
-Following her promotion in 1979, Dr. Miller was awarded the Award in Higher Education by the National Council of Women.
+The department of Asian and Middle Eastern Cultures at Barnard College in New York City was the site of her floreat; she was made an assistant professor in 1968, and promoted to a full professor from 1977 before being made the departmental head in 1979.
+Following her promotion in 1979, Miller was awarded the Award in Higher Education by the National Council of Women.
 In 1983 she was made the Samuel R. Milbank Professor of Asian and Middle Eastern Cultures.
 As part of her research, Miller frequently traveled to India.

 Miller edited and translated many works of Sanskrit poetry and drama.
-These included Bhartrihari: Poems (1967): Phantasies of a Love-Thief: The Caurapancasika Attributed to Bilhana (1971): Love Song of the Dark Lord: Jayadeva's Gitagovinda (1977): The Hermit and the Love-Thief: Sanskrit Poems of Bhartrihari and Bilhana (1978): Theatre of Memory: The Plays of Kalidasa (1984, with Edwin Gerow and David Gitomer): and The Bhagavad-Gita, Krishna's Counsel in Time of War (1986).
+These included Bhartrihari: Poems (1967), Phantasies of a Love-Thief: The Caurapancasika Attributed to Bilhana (1971), Love Song of the Dark Lord: Jayadeva's Gitagovinda (1977), The Hermit and the Love-Thief: Sanskrit Poems of Bhartrihari and Bilhana (1978), Theatre of Memory: The Plays of Kalidasa (1984, with Edwin Gerow and David Gitomer) and The Bhagavad-Gita, Krishna's Counsel in Time of War (1986).
 All of these texts were published by Columbia University Press and the Bhagavad-Gita was also published by Bantam Books also.
 Her translation of the Bhagavad Gita, the most popular of the Hindu texts, was extremely successful, surpassing the popularity of many prior translations.
 Her work introduced a broad American audience who had not heard the Bhagavad Gita until they encountered the Bantam edition.
 She was known among the academic community in humanities and South Asian studies for her ability to present Indian poetry to the layperson in a manner that was aesthetically pleasing and academically rigorous.
 She popularized Indian literature without diluting the intellectual integrity.
 Miller’s enthusiasm for responsible popularization was demonstrated in the pride she took in her role as advisor to the director Peter Brooks in his production of the Mahabharata, which was mounted at the Brooklyn Academy of Music in 1978 and televised on the Public Broadcasting Service, an event that was seen as watershed in American popular awareness of Indian culture.